woelke/vim-project/README.md

 - New commands ``TabWelcome`` and ``TabProject``
 - New entity type 'section'; new commands ``Section`` and ``CallbackAllSections``
 - Add support for wildcards in project paths
+- Pass additional argument to callbacks indicating whether this is a 'leaf' project (has no further subprojects)

 Changes are licensed under the same terms as the original